-Steven King, chief innovation officer for the Reese News Lab, will lend his virtual reality expertise to a 5-year $2.86 million grant project recently awarded to Morehead Planetarium & Science Center by the National Science Foundation.
+Steven King, chief innovation officer for the Reese Innovation Lab, will lend his virtual reality expertise to a five-year $2.86 million grant project recently awarded to Morehead Planetarium & Science Center by the National Science Foundation.

 The Morehead Planetarium project, entitled “Hidden No More: Shedding Light on Science Stories in the Shadows” will illuminate both the scientific concepts of light as well as the diverse scientists behind the field.

 Through animated films, virtual reality and other immersive experiences, the program will tell the stories of female scientists as well as scientists of color, overlooked by a historical record that has often skewed Eurocentric and male, said Jay Heinz, director of creative and experiential design at Morehead Planetarium.

 The program will teach about people like Kamāl Al-Dīn Al-Färisī, a 13th-century Persian scientist and mathematician whose experiments confirmed his hypothesis that refraction and reflection both play roles in creating rainbows.

 Additionally, people will learn about formerly enslaved person Lewis Latimer, who aided Alexander Graham Bell, Hiram Maxim and Thomas Edison in transforming communication and lighting technologies in the 1800s.
 Latimer’s own invention helped make early incandescent light bulbs practical and widely useful.

 “We’re a diverse society.
 Our science is not driven by one type of person but many types of people,” Heinz said.
 “This is giving a more honest and inclusive view on what science is and who does it.”

 The project will also narrate the stories of modern-day scientists such as Mercedes López-Morales, a Spanish-American astrophysicist, whose team searches for Earth-like planets outside our solar system.